istio/istio.io/content/blog/2018/egress-mongo/index.md

 In this section you handle the case when you need to direct the traffic through an [egress gateway](/docs/examples/advanced-gateways/egress-gateway/#use-case).
-The sidecar proxy routes TCP connections from the application to the MongoDB host, by matching the IP of the host (a CIDR block of length 32).
+The sidecar proxy routes TCP connections from the MongoDB client to the egress gateway, by matching the IP of the MongoDB host (a CIDR block of length 32).
 The egress gateway forwards the traffic to the MongoDB host, by its hostname.

 1. Create a `ServiceEntry` for the MongoDB service, this time with `resolution` `DNS`.
 Specifying the resolution as `DNS` instructs the egress gateway to perform a DNS query to get the IP address of the MongoDB host.
 Note that the